jwallom/forward_media/sunday.md

         on the Facebook Community Group.
       - Wait till 9:55 to go live on the Facebook Group Page after starting the preservice video.
+  - Open a new tab and select the *Center Cam - Tracking* bookmark from the cameras folder in the bookmark bar.
+    - Tracking is a priority during the message portion to ensure editing later in the week an get the best shots for all services.
+    - <!-- NOTE: Finish this with better things -->

 During practice is a good time to make some notes on parts of worship that might be good for getting tight shots with camera 2.
 Using the slide numbers